covcom/205CDE/labs/16 RESTful API/worksheet.md

 The three functions in the beginning, **getResource()**, **getParameters()** and **getMethod()**, are URI parsing functions that return the information embedded in the URI in a consumable format.
 For instance, suppose a POST request [https://museum-austria.codio.io:9500/staffapi/person?id=13&firstname="Jane"&lastname="Doe"](https://museum-austria.codio.io:9500/staffapi/person?id=13&firstname="Jane"&lastname="Doe") has been obtained by server.
-- For this sample URI, function **getResource()** would produce a numerical array of URI parts, where element 0 contains the value “staffapi”, and element 1 contains the value “person”.
+- For this sample URI, function **getResource()** would produce a numerical array of URI parts, where element 0 contains the value 'staffapi', and element 1 contains the value 'person'.
-- The second function, **getParameters()**, produces an associative array, where element “firstname” has value "Jane", and element “lastname” has a value of "Doe".
+- The second function, **getParameters()**, produces an associative array, where element 'firstname' has value "Jane", and element 'lastname' has a value of "Doe".
-- Finally, function **getMethod()** returns a string containing the HTTP method, i.e. “POST”.
+- Finally, function **getMethod()** returns a string containing the HTTP method, i.e. 'POST'.

 The URI parser functions can be left as they are.
 The interesting part is in the very end, where the different handler functions are called.
-In the example, GET requests with URI parts staffapi/person are directed to a function called **getPerson()** that gets the person’s id as a parameter.
+In the example, GET requests with URI parts staffapi/person are directed to a function called **getPerson()** that gets the person's id as a parameter.
 The function **getPerson()**, is just a mockup implementation.
 Thus, adding new functionality to the API is simple:

 1.	write corresponding handler functions.